trimstray/nginx-admins-handbook/doc/SSL_TLS_BASICS.md

 ##### Why cipher suites are important?

 The security level of your HTTPS traffic (the safety of your data and the data of your users) depends on which cipher suites your web server uses.
 Having an extensive list of highly secure Cipher Suites is important for high security SSL/TLS interception.
 The compatibility of your HTTPS traffic (who will see errors, warnings or experience other issues) depends on the cipher suites your web server uses.
-The performance of your HTTPS traffic (how fast users see your pages - page speed) depends on the cipher suites your web server uses.
+The performance of your HTTPS traffic (how fast users see your pages) depends also on the cipher suites your web server uses.

 ##### What does insecure, weak, secure and recommended mean?